NICMx/FORT-validator/docs/intro-fort.md

 The specific validations have been implemented, while the basic ones have not.

-### RFC 6486 (Manifests)

-This RFC states a bunch of rules that allow some level of tolerance to missing, invalid or stale manifests.
-Here's an example:

-> signed objects (...) issued by the entity that has published the stale manifest (...)
-SHOULD be viewed as somewhat suspect, but MAY be used by the RP as per local policy.

-These constitute the approximate missing 25%.

 ## TO-DO

 - Reach 100% RFC compliance
 - Daemon quirks (stuff like "send self to background automatically"), maybe
-- Allow to handle stale objects (CRLs and Manifests) as incidences.
-- Bind RTR server to multiple IPs.